paragonie/sodium_compat/README.md

 code already written for the libsodium PHP extension should work with our polyfill without additional code changes.

+Since version 0.7.0, we have our own namespaced API (`ParagonIE\Sodium\*`) to allow brevity in software that uses PHP 5.3+.
+This is useful if you want to use our file cryptography features without writing `ParagonIE_Sodium_File` every time.
+This is not exposed on PHP < 5.3, so if your project supports PHP < 5.3, use the underscore method instead.

 To learn how to use Libsodium, read [*Using Libsodium in PHP Projects*](https://paragonie.com/book/pecl-libsodium).

 ## Help, Sodium_Compat is Slow!
 How can I make it fast?